Yusuke710/GPT2Cramming/README.md

 **Feedforward block**
 - We disabled all linear layer biases
 - We re-ordered the block into a gated linear unit(GLU), We do not increase the number of parameters in the FFN block to compensate for the halving of the hidden dimensionality due to gating.
+This leads to the reduction of the model parameters which may effect its performance(we did not have enough compute resource to test this).

 **Embedding**
-- scaled sinusoidal positional encoder
+- scaled sinusoidal positional encoder.
+This reduces the model parameters by block_size*n_embd (1024*768 ~= 0.8M).
+As outlined in the paper ["Attention is all you need"](https://arxiv.org/abs/1706.03762), we believe that the learned positional embeddings and sinusoidal positional encoder would produce the identical result, and hence minimising the performance downgrade from reduced number of model parameters.
 - We include a layer normalisation at the end of the encoding block.

 **Layer structure**